myTerminal/organic-contacts/README.md

 ### Manual

-Save the file 'omni-contacts.el' to disk and add the directory containing it to 'load-path' using a command in your '.emacs' file like:
+Save the file 'organic-contacts.el' to disk and add the directory containing it to 'load-path' using a command in your '.emacs' file like:

     (add-to-list 'load-path "~/.emacs.d/")